 Serene, loft-like spaces, enhanced by natural light and soft, modern materiality have been created by lifting the ceilings and bringing natural light into the centre of the floor plan.
 A key decision was to modify the roof trusses so the original flat ceiling could be raised to the underside of the existing steeply gabled roof, with the addition of skylights over the central landing and adjacent spaces, providing bonus volume for a spacious loft area above the den in the previously unutilised ceiling space.

-The calm atmosphere of a sophisticated urban loft has been achieved in the main living/dining/kitchen space, enhanced by wide floorboards and cedar faced ceiling beams across the full width of the room which mirror the horizon line directly out to sea.
-With 2 north facing bedroom suites at ground level opening into a courtyard garden and an internal lift incorporated to futureproof accessibility, the overall design has successfully delivered a series of interconnected and flexible, light-filled spaces supporting a range of activities.
+The calm atmosphere of a sophisticated urban loft has been achieved in the main living/dining/kitchen space, enhanced by wide floorboards and cedar-faced ceiling beams across the full width of the room which mirrors the horizon line directly out to sea.
+With 2 north-facing bedroom suites at the ground level opening into a courtyard garden and an internal lift incorporated to futureproof accessibility, the overall design has successfully delivered a series of interconnected and flexible, light-filled spaces supporting a range of activities.

 Click to view the feature in Here magazine